Until every heart has a home.

 Why Foster?

 Fostering saves lives!
 The shelter can become an overcrowded and stressful place.
 Being in a home environment is less stressful and helps and animal stay healthy, receive adequate socialization, learn manners and increases adoptability.
 We have animals with a variety of needs.
 Puppies, kittens, nursing or pregnant mothers, adult cats and dogs, and special needs or hospice pets that need great fosters too.
+It takes a village to save lives and fosters are needed for our organization to be able to save lives.

 Requirements

 You do not need much to be a great foster.
 The most important thing you need is a safe place and love to give.
 You will need to live within driving distance of our facility to foster.
 We take care of all veterinary expenses as long as they are done in house.
+Vetting performed outside our organization and without HTH director approval will not be reimbursed.
 Pets will need to come to us frequently for routine care.
 This means you will need transportation.
-Having a phone or camera for sending pictures and videos of your foster is helpful.
-You are also welcome to bring them to our facility for photo sessions done by our volunteer photographer.
-Qualities that make a great foster parent include patience, good communication skills, empathy, compassion, having a love for animals, and being goal driven.
+Having a phone or camera for sending weekly pictures and/or videos of your foster(s) is required.
+You are welcome to bring them to our facility for photo sessions done by our volunteer photographer if one is available.
+Qualities that make a great foster parent include patience, good communication skills, empathy, compassion, having a love for animals, being goal driven, hardworking, and an ability to see things through to the finish line.

 Steps to Get Started